jpantsjoha/agentic-era-hack/functions/getMacro/README.md

 - Processes URLs listed in `DataSources.text`, one per line
 - Uses DEBUG level logging with tabular output for local execution
-- Writes consolidated results to `LatestMacroData.json` in the MacroData-Extracts bucket
+- Writes consolidated results to `LatestMacroData.json` in the Md ageacroData-Extracts bucket

 ## Data Requirements